Apprehentice/apprehentice.github.io/index.md

 C# Developer, Variety Streamer, Web Developer
 {: .center .text .large}

 I'm Apprehentice, a .NET developer from Los Angeles.
 I have interests in C# development for desktop, frontend and backend web development, and game development with Godot.
-Occasioanlly, I stream on [Twitch](https://twitch.tv/apprehentice) where I play games that I think are fun to watch, although my streams are mostly just an excuse to test my Twitch/Discord bot, SlickVegas.
+Occasionally, I stream on [Twitch](https://twitch.tv/apprehentice) where I play games that I think are fun to watch, although my streams are mostly just an excuse to test my Twitch/Discord bot, SlickVegas.

 For business inquiries, please contact me at [apprehentice@protonmail.ch](apprehentice@protonmail.ch).